 We list here quick actions you can take to advocate for timely issues.
-Consult Contacting Elected Officials for guidelines on how to effectively communicate with key federal, congressional, and state officials as well as their contact information.
-For more long term advocacy opportunties, consult Volunteer and/or contact us.
+If the action entails contacting elected officials, consult Contact Elected Officials for how to reach and communicate with them.
+For more advocacy opportunities, consult Volunteer.

-- Amnesty International is a global movement of more than 7 million people in over 150 countries and territories who campaign to end abuses of human rights.
+- Amnesty International is a global movement of more than 7 million people campaigning for a world where human rights are enjoyed by all.

 - ILGA-Europe (European Region of the International Lesbian, Gay, Bisexual, Trans and Intersex Association) is an international non-governmental umbrella organization bringing together 490 organizations from 45European countries.